calimaborges/design-patterns/README.md

 * Program to interfaces, not implementations
 * Strive for loosely coupled designs between objects that interact
 * Classes should be open for extension but closed for modification
 * Depend on abstractions.
-Do not depend on concrete classes.
+Do not depend on concrete classes
+* Only talk to your friends

 OO Patterns
 ===========